owen-ko5/End-of-phase-2-group-project/README.md

 EUTOPIA is a react-based web application that allows users to discover movies and watch their trailers.
-It is a developed collaborative project that offers an intuitive space for MOVIE enthusiasts to explore.
+It is a developed collaborative project that offers an intuitive space for MOVIE enthusiasts to explore and keep up with the latest films.

 WHAT YOU CAN DO ON EUTOPIA!
     * Search for movies - Look up movies by their names and see results instantly.
-    * Watch Trailers - Click on any movie to its watch trailer right inside the app.
+    * Watch Trailers - Click on any movie to watch its trailer.

 TECHNOLOGY USED:
    #REACT */"JSX" a combo of JS and HTML\*